EnviroAutomate User Guide

 Fieldwork Tasks

-Fieldwork Tasks are specific activities conducted in the field as part of projects.
+Fieldwork Tasks are the field activities done as part of a project.

-General Tab - General fieldwork task information is found in this tab.
-Update as required and click Save.
+General - general fieldwork task information.
+Update and click Save.

 Task Information: